Rouse Simmons: The "Christmas Tree Ship"

-The Schuenemann brothers, Herman and August, had been trading Christmas trees in Chicago since around the start of the 20th century.
+The Schuenemann brothers, Herman and August, began trading Christmas trees in Chicago in the 1890s.
 August died in November 1898 aboard the S. Thal - a 52-ton, two-masted schooner - when it sank in a storm near Glencoe, Illinois.
 His younger brother continued the family business.
-While many rival traders had sold to wholesalers and local grocers, Schuenemann sold directly to Chicago residents at dockside by Clark Street Bridge.
+While many rival traders had sold to wholesalers and local grocers, Schuenemann sold directly to Chicago residents at dockside by the Clark Street Bridge.
 By cutting out the middleman in this way the trees could be sold cheaply while still making a profit.
 The venture used the slogan "Christmas Tree Ship: My Prices are the Lowest", with electric Christmas lights and a tree atop the main mast.
 The trees were sold for between 50 cents and $1, but Herman Schuenemann, affectionately known as "Captain Santa", also gave away some of the trees to needy families.